GowthamiSM-2002/ai-task-management-system/README.md

 # ai-task-management-system
-this project contain pynb file
+this project shows the prediction of the task that are assigned to the team members